Flying with chronic low back pain? There are steps you can take both before and during your flight to better manage your back pain.

-- Ask your doctor to help
+- Ask your doctor to help.

 Your doctor is one of your best advocates when preparing for a vacation.

 - Ask your doctor to write a letter to your airline and flight crew.
 While airlines have been criticized lately for poor customer service, your medical letter may be just what it takes to persuade the crew to allow special accommodations.
-One of our forum members presented a medical letter, and he was upgraded to business class, allowed to lie on the floor and rest during long flights, given extra blankets and cushions, and was allowed to walk around as often as he needed.
+One of our forum members presented a medical letter and was upgraded to business class, allowed to lie on the floor and rest during long flights, given extra blankets and cushions, and was allowed to walk around as often as he needed.

 - Ask your doctor if they can provide you with extra prescription drugs like narcotics or muscle relaxants to help make the plain ride easier on your lower back.